Ashok78910/React-Test/README.md

 # issue in get api
 +s :- https://apis-technical-test.conqt.com/Api/Item-Supplier/+s :- 404 not dound
-aslo tried with remove + and s but same issue
+also tried with removing + and s but same issue attached screen shot in public/images folder for refrence

 try to access this but facing error